Parson calls special session to address violence

 O’FALLON, Mo.
 (AP) - Missouri lawmakers will reconvene later this month to consider ways to stem the escalating violence that has become especially deadly in St. Louis and Kansas City, Gov. Mike Parson announced Wednesday.

 The special session that starts July 27 will be singularly focused on violent crime.
 But unlike some other states that are considering police reforms in the wake of racial injustice protests, Missouri lawmakers will focus on measures that could strengthen laws and put more people behind bars.
+The leader of the Missouri Legislative Black Caucus said he was disappointed that police reform is not on the table.

 While the worst of the crime is in St. Louis and Kansas City, Parson called it a “Missouri problem.”